 The scheme will also incorporate a Sustainable Urban Drainage System (SUDS) that may include rain gardens, tree planting and other green infrastructure that ensure rainwater drains naturally into the ground.
 This helps to combat the impacts of climate change, provides greener, more attractive places to live, and increases local biodiversity.

-The project has four key stages (see below), we are currently working through stage 3.
+The project has four key stages (see below), which are now completed.

 Stage 1 – Survey work and information gathering (completed):